How to Make AJAX Read between the Lines

 adjustMessage(evt);

-var request = YAHOO.util.Connect.asyncRequest('POST', 'http://controller_address', callback, 'term=' term);
+var request = YAHOO.util.Connect.asyncRequest('POST', 'http://controller_address', callback, 'term=' + term);

 }

-• connect to database
+• connect to the database

-• display the result as follows:
+• return the result as JSON:

 {

-"content" : "definition text"
+"content": "definition text"

 }

-var handleSuccess = function(o){
+var handleSuccess = function(o) {

 showMessage(o.responseText);